Editor’s Note: A version of this article ran in January 2023. It has been reviewed for 2024.

 Unlearn Arts is a literary arts organization dedicated to “the creative and professional development of writers in the black diaspora.”
 They seek to help writers of all kinds develop their craft and navigate the publishing space.

 The Martin Luther King Memorial Center

-The Martin Luther King Memorial Center is celebrating its 50th Anniversary January 13th!
-And they are busier than ever.
-Currently, they are focusing on critical community work related to teens, including non-violent training based on Dr. King’s philosophies, plus apprenticeships, neighborhood clean-ups, West 40 Digital (an on-site film studio) plus an after-school literacy lab.
+The Martin Luther King Memorial Center focuses on critical community work related to teens, including non-violent training based on Dr. King’s philosophies, plus apprenticeships, neighborhood clean-ups, West 40 Digital (an on-site film studio) plus an after-school literacy lab.
 Donate HERE.

 Kennedy King Memorial Initiative

 Kennedy King Memorial Initiative was founded in 2015 with “plans to transform the Martin Luther King Park campus into a center where people, institutions, and community partners can come together in bold dialogue and purposeful action.”
 The park is the same location as Robert Kennedy’s historic speech, given on the night Dr. Martin Luther King, Jr. was assassinated.
 Donate HERE.

 Ujamaa Community Bookstore